lszl84/wx_wxftp_tutorial/README.md

 # wx_wxftp_tutorial

-Using wxFTP in wxWidgets.
-See the full FREE course at: https://www.youtube.com/watch?v=MfuBS9n5_aY&list=PL0qQTroQZs5vVmTuBew-nTx9DIu6rRl2c
+Using wxFTP in wxWidgets to download the full list of US Stocks from NASDAQ server.
+See the [YouTube tutorial](https://www.youtube.com/watch?v=xah_tsDTN-M) for details.

+---
+Check out the blog for more! [www.justdevtutorials.com](https://www.justdevtutorials.com)
+---